Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Error estimates in the monotone convex case

 \end{corollary}

-This error bound applies to both the LISL and MCSL schemes, and it also holds for unstructured grids.
-If the solutions are more regular, it is possible to obtain better error estimates.
-But general and optimal results are not available.
+This error bound applies to the LISL schemes, and it also holds for unstructured grids.
+For more regular solutions it is possible to obtain better error estimates, but general and optimal results are not available.
 The best estimate in our case is $O(\dx^{1/5})$ which is achieved when $k=O(\dx^{2/5})$ and $\dt=O(k^2)$.
 Note that the CFL conditions \eqref{CFL} already imply that $\dt=O(k^2)$ if $\theta<1$.
-Also note that the above bound does not show convergence when $k$ is optimal for the LISL scheme ($k=O(\dx^{1/2})$) or the MCSL scheme ($k=O(\dx)$).
+Also note that the above bound does not show convergence when $k$ is optimal for the LISL scheme ($k=O(\dx^{1/2})$).

-\begin{remark} These results are consistent with results for LISL type schemes for stationary Bellman equations.
+\begin{remark} These results are consistent with results for special LISL type schemes for stationary Bellman equations.
 In fact if all coefficients are independent of time and $c^\alp(x)<-c<0$, then by combining the results of \cite{CF:Appr} and \cite{BJ:Rate}, exactly the same error estimate is obtained for the solution of a particular stationary LISL scheme and the unique {\em stationary} Lipschitz solution of \eqref{E}. \end{remark}